AF534/AF534/README.md

 - 👋 Hi, I’m Abhay Bhadoriya
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Dsa and web developer
+- 🌱 I’m currently learning DSA.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me instagram